vunky-himawan/my-react-template/README.md

 ### Form Validation

-Login form validation is handled in `src/routes/(public)/auth/login/-validation/login.validation.ts`, likely using Zod for schema validation.
+Login form validation is handled in `src/features/auth/sign-in/model/sign-in-schema.ts`, likely using Zod for schema validation.

 ### Husky

 Husky manages Git hooks to ensure code is linted and formatted before commits.
-Configuration is in the .husky folder.
+Configuration is in the `.husky` folder.

 ### Feature-Sliced Design